My Quiet Kitchen

 If you enjoy the creaminess of mac and cheese and the fresh zing of lemon, you're going to LOVE this vegan lemon pasta!
 And it only requires 6 ingredients and 30 minutes to prepare.

-Serve with chopped fresh parsley or basil and a sprinkle of Vegan Parm (OR see the grated cashew trick below).
+Serve with chopped fresh parsley or basil and a sprinkle of vegan parm (OR see the grated cashew trick below).
 And to make it even more filling, cannellini beans are perfectly at home in this vegan lemon sauce.

 Round out the meal with a side salad or steamed broccoli or asparagus, and you're all set!